The Virtual Currency Regulation Review: Brazil

 In this context, the remittance of funds from Brazil to abroad for the acquisition of virtual currencies is not prohibited, provided that the flow of funds occurs through the appropriate channels by means of an foreign exchange transaction entered into with an authorised agent.

-Remittances of funds from abroad to Brazil and vice versa can only be made for specific purposes expressly set forth in the regulation.
+Remittances of funds from abroad to Brazil and vice versa can only be made for specific purposes expressly set out in the regulation.
 Each purpose has a corresponding nature (or code) that must be indicated in the corresponding foreign exchange agreements.
 Brazilian exchange regulations do not specify objective criteria for the characterisation of foreign exchange transactions under a specific nature, and a local agent will request from its clients and keep in its files the documents evidencing that the transaction is legal and corresponds to the specific purpose indicated by the client.
 The remittance of funds from abroad to Brazil and vice versa not in compliance with this rule is also subject to administrative fines.

 Despite the above-mentioned requirements, currently the Central Bank regulation does not provide a specific nature for transactions involving virtual currencies, and remittances must be analysed on a case-by-case basis to determine the most appropriate classification.

 The prevention of money laundering, terrorist financing and similar crimes is among the main concerns regarding the adoption of virtual currencies on a global scale, and it has received the dedicated attention of the Brazilian authorities.
-Currently, there is no law or regulation in force in the Brazilian legal system that sets forth the specific regimen for the prevention of money laundering in businesses and transactions involving virtual currencies.
+Currently, there is no law or regulation in force in the Brazilian legal system that sets out the specific regime for the prevention of money laundering in businesses and transactions involving virtual currencies.

-The criminalisation of money laundering in Brazil was verified upon the enactment of the Anti-Money Laundering Law, which sets forth not only the definitions, requirements and sanctions of the matter, but also creates the basis for a local legal framework bound for the prevention of money laundering crimes in Brazil.
+The criminalisation of money laundering in Brazil was verified upon the enactment of the Anti-Money Laundering Law, which sets out not only the definitions, requirements and sanctions of the matter, but also creates the basis for a local legal framework bound for the prevention of money laundering crimes in Brazil.
 It also establishes a preventive control mechanism for all commercial and financial transactions to restrain the practice of using certain sectors of the economy as a conduit for recycling illegal gains.
 This preventive control mechanism, however, applies only to a limited range of legal entities and individuals based on the involvement of such persons in certain activities (either as a main or ancillary activity).

 In this sense, over the past few years, several government bodies and representatives under the National Initiative for Fighting Corruption and Money Laundering have discussed the implications of the use of virtual currencies and electronic payment methods for the prevention of money laundering.
 In parallel, as part of the discussions regarding Bill of Law 2303/15 in Congress, the benefits of amending the Anti-Money Laundering Law to include entities that operate with virtual currencies in the roll of activities expressly subject to this Law is one of the recurring topics.